open-rmf/rmf_gym/docs/traffic_annotation/simple_lift/01-modify_building_file.md

 # For each of these vertices, press Del
 # Select [traffic > Graph 0] and uncheck the Graph 0 checkbox to show Graph 0 again
 ```

-### Understand Terminology
-Have a look at the [GUI layout](https://osrf.github.io/ros2multirobotbook/traffic-editor.html#gui-layout) to understand terminology when referencing parts of the editor.

 ### Partially Delete Graph 0
 We will remove the rightmost lane, since we will be placing this on a different level.